kaannvarsl/kaannvarsl/README.md

 I'm a software developer,developing and maintaining mobile applications.
-I specialize in building rich, high-quality mobile apps for both iOS and Android platforms with React native.Flutter In addition , I also have knowledge and experience of popular technologies such as JavaScript, Swift,C#,HTML and CSS.
+I specialize in building rich, high-quality mobile apps for both iOS and Android platforms with React native and Flutter In addition , I also have knowledge and experience of popular technologies such as JavaScript, Swift,C#,HTML and CSS.
 I am passionate about problem solving and software development.
 I constantly follow current technologies and trends and I'm open to improving myself.